 One of the foremost aims of professional development is to increase the productivity and versatility of workers.
 Of course, the impact will be felt in the business.
 Workers are better equipped to keep up with emerging trends and channel the organisation's focus, hence, putting resources to profitable use.

-It should not be equated with on-the-job running.
-Rather it encompasses on-the-job training.
-It is not limited to effectiveness on the job, but it broadly entails career advancement.
+It should not be equated with on-the-job training, which is primarily about effectiveness on the job.
+Professional development is about career advancement.
 It is a way up and a way out.
 The question is, where are you heading?

 Benefits of Professional Development

-Professional development is a two-faced sword holding advantages for both the employer and employees.
+Professional development is a two-edged sword holding benefits for both the employer and employees.
 Accordingly, employers should give room for their staff to engage in professional development.
-And even go as far as setting up training and sponsor them for training.
-It promotes staff retention and loyalty.
-Employing a new staff now and then doesn't come cheap.
-All skills acquired directly reflects in their input.
+And even go as far as setting up training and sponsoring them for training.
+This promotes staff retention and loyalty.
+And all skills acquired are directly reflected in their input.
 No one takes a professional course to organise a family union.
-It is about efficiency and relevance in work.
+It is about efficiency and relevance at work.
 For the individual, the benefits include:

 - Skills acquisition